 We are a fair, robust and enabling regulator with responsibility for the regulation and development of the social work and social care workforce, and the regulation of social work education and training.

-Effective regulation is empowering for both the public and practitioners.
+Effective regulation provides assurance for those in receipt of social work and social care services and is empowering both to the public and practitioners.
 It supports high standards in the care provided, in education, learning and development, and inspires a sense of shared achievement of these standards.